Beautiful Plants Reflect Healthy Roots

 Plant Nutrients

-If you haven’t fed your plants lately, May is a good time to complete this task.
-You can apply an All-Purpose Granular feed to your garden plants (shrubs, perennials and grasses) and apply a Tree and Shrub granular feed to your deciduous and coniferous trees.
-All fertilizers need to be watered in well after application.
-Water by hand with a garden hose.
+May is a great time to complete this task.
+You can apply an All-Purpose Granular fertilizer to your garden plants (flowering and evergreen shrubs, perennials, and grasses) and a Tree and Shrub Granular fertilizer to your deciduous and coniferous trees.
+All fertilizers must be watered well after application using a garden hose.
 Don’t rely on a lawn sprinkler or rain to water in fertilizers.
+Fertilizers not watered well can burn plants’ upper roots and tender foliage.

 How To

-Fertilizer can be applied around the plant root zone by side-dressing.
+Fertilizers can be applied around the plant root zone by side-dressing.
 Perennials need only a couple of tablespoons of fertilizer, whereas trees do best with a couple of cups.
 Follow the manufacturer’s instructions for application rates.
-Make sure your granular feed doesn’t end up clustered in the crown of plants, as this can burn foliage.
+Ensure your granular fertilizer doesn’t end up clustered in the crown of plants, as this can burn foliage.
 If your plants are struggling in the summer, you can apply a water-soluble fertilizer once a week for 3 to 4 weeks to give plants a boost.

 Think Roots First!